Feds pay two companies to develop at-home flu tests

 Breaking News Emails

-In a bid to make at-home flu tests as cheap and easy as home pregnancy tests, the federal government said Wednesday that it had invested $24 million with two companies seeking to fast-track two entirely different approaches.
+In a bid to make at-home flu tests as cheap and easy as home pregnancy tests, the federal government said Wednesday that it had invested $24 million with two companies working on two entirely different approaches.

 The hope is to speed up both treatment and tracking of the annual influenza epidemic, said the Biomedical Advanced Research and Development Authority, a division of the Health and Human Services Department.